 To remove the entire history, click on the “Clear browsing history” button on the right.
 Remember that should this button be clicked on, Microsoft won’t be able to provide intelligent answers for quite some time until your browsing history has been populated again.

 When it comes down to clearing your Location History, just follow the same instructions and all should be well.

 Edit Cortana’s Data

-Editing data here is a one-way street, let’s be clear.
-It’s only possible to delete information one-by-one, or completely, but not possible to add.
-For those who want to add new things to Cortana, they will have to launch Cortana via their Windows 10 computer or supported smartphone.
+Editing data here is a one-way street; let’s be clear.
+It’s only possible to delete information one-by-one or completely, but not possible to add.
+Those who want to add new things to Cortana, will have to launch Cortana via their Windows computer or supported smartphone.

 Let’s Talk About Search History

-Whenever the user makes web searches through Bing, whether or not they are using Edge or any other web browser; it is saved on the web.
+Whenever the user makes web searches through Bing, whether or not they are using Edge or any other web browser, it is saved on the web.
 This will only happen if the user is logged into their Microsoft account at the time of searching.
-Now, not everyone will want to have their search history on the web for a long period of time, which is why Microsoft makes it possible to delete it.
+Now, not everyone will want to have their search history on the web for a long period, which is why Microsoft makes it possible to delete it.

 Overall, this is a great thing Microsoft has done.
 It’s easy to understand, and there are even animated images to make the experience that much better.
 You can use this dashboard to harden Microsoft Account Privacy Settings.